USGS-R/RSurvey/README.md

     OpenRSurvey()

-Example data sets are provided in a binary project image file `data/project.rda` and text files `inst/extdata/` containing table and polygon data.
+Example data sets are provided in a binary project file `data/project.rda` and text files `inst/extdata/` containing table and polygon data.